mlombas/meteorologic_station/README.md

 # meteorologic_station

-An arduino project that consists on various sensors that gather info about the environment and send it through, I don't know yet, NodeMCU or something I guess.
+An arduino that gathers info from envionment and sends it to a server, then the server parses and stores the data and provide a nice webpage to see it.

 I actually only do the software part of this project.